Campfire Recipes with Local Chefs

 Let cool for a few minutes before serving.
 We paired our bush pies with vanilla bean ice cream (Dandy's) and a drizzle of maple syrup.
 Although a dusting of cinnamon sugar would have been nice too!

-Lentil and chickpea Bush Pie (Camp-fire Bread toast)
+Lentil and chickpea Bush Pie (Camp-fire Bread toast) with local mustard, mint chutney & roasted beets

-by Chef Milton Rebello
+By Chef Milton Rebello

 Bush pie (campfire bread toast) brings back fond memories as I was a kid.